koculu/ZoneTree/docs/concepts/storage-engine.md

 # Storage Engine Model

-ZoneTree is a storage engine, not a fixed database product.
+ZoneTree is a storage engine for building databases and data platforms.
 It gives your application an ordered, durable, programmable data layer.
 You decide what higher-level model lives above it.

 ZoneTree can be used directly as an ordered key-value database, or as the storage foundation for: